Francis Cornwall Sherman: Second term (1862–1863)

 Sherman was again elected mayor in the 1862 Chicago mayoral election, defeating Republican nominee Charles N. Holden.
 Sherman was sworn in as mayor on May 5, 1862.

 Before the 1862 city elections, Republicans controlled city government in Chicago, holding both the mayoralty and a majority of seats on the Common Council.
 The Republican Party had enjoyed great recent success in Chicago elections.
 However, this changed in the 1862 elections.
 In March 1862, the Democratic-majority Illinois General Assembly passed a redistricting of council wards that gerrymandered the council's election map to the Democratic Party's advantage.
 Democrats also won the mayoralty.
 At the city Republican convention held before 1862 mayoral election, Charles N. Holden defeated John Wentworth (a popular former mayor and congressman) to secure the Republican mayoral nomination.
 Many angered supporters of Wentworth spited the Republican Party by instead voting for Sherman, aiding in his election.
-The low-turnout 1862 city elections saw the city government shift from Democratic to Republican control.
+The low-turnout 1862 city elections saw the city government shift from Republican to Democratic control.
 With Democrats holding half of the council's seats and Sherman able to cast tie-breaking votes, Democrats became the majority party on the council.

 In November 1862, Sherman unsuccessfully ran for the United States House of Representatives, losing the Illinois 1st congressional district race to Republican Isaac N. Arnold.